- Folic acid is a man-made type of vitamin B-9 that you get from enriched foods or a vitamin supplement.

 What is the difference between folic acid and folate?

 Folic acid and folate are different forms of vitamin B-9.
 Folic acid is the man-made type of vitamin B-9 that is used in vitamin supplements and added to certain foods (called enriched or fortified foods).
-Folate is the natural type of vitamin B-9 that’s found in green leafy vegetables, citrus fruits, beans, peas, and nuts.
+Folate is the natural type of vitamin B-9 that’s found in foods such as green leafy vegetables, citrus fruits, beans, peas, and nuts.
 The biggest difference between folic acid and folate is that the body uses folic acid more easily than folate.
 Since folic acid is used more efficiently by the body, this form of the B vitamin is most often talked about.

 How much folic acid do I need?
 Where can I find it?

 The natural form of vitamin B-6, folate, is found in green leafy vegetables, some citrus fruits (such as oranges), beans, peas, nuts, avocado, and eggs.
-Since cooking can make it harder for folate in food to be absorbed, try eating some green vegetables and other folate foods raw or lightly cooked instead of boiled.
+Since cooking can make it harder for folate in food to be absorbed, try eating some green vegetables and other folate-rich foods raw or lightly cooked instead of boiled.

 Teens who don’t eat fortified breakfast cereals, enriched flours, fruits, or fresh vegetables, as well as those who skip meals may not get enough folic acid or folate.
 For those teens, multivitamins or folic acid supplements that have 400 micrograms of folic acid are a good option.
 Don’t worry about getting too much folate from food, but don’t take more than 1000 mcg of folic acid in a supplement each day unless prescribed by your doctor.